robfig/glock/README.md

 $ git push

 # All developers install the git hook
-$ glock install-hook github.com/acme/project
+$ glock install github.com/acme/project
 ```

-## Ongoing workflow

-After initial setup, here is how the workflow goes:
+Once the VCS hook is installed, all developers will have their dependencies
+added and updated automatically as the GLOCKFILE changes.

+## Add/update a dependency

 ```
 # Developer wants to add a dependency
-# (Edit code to use dependency)
 $ go get github.com/some/dependency
 $ glock save github.com/acme/project
-$ git commit src/github.com/acme/project/GLOCKFILE && git push
+$ git commit src/github.com/acme/project/GLOCKFILE

-# Developer wants to update all dependencies
+$ git push
 ```

-Other developers will have their dependencies added and updated automatically,
-when the git hook notices a change to the GLOCKFILE.
+The dependency update will be propagated to all team members as they pull that
+revision.